-Rackspace is a major public cloud platform which may be configured using either the rackspace or the openstack driver, depending on your needs.
+Rackspace is a major public cloud platform which may be configured using either the openstack driver.

 my-rackspace-config: # Set the location of the salt-master # minion: master: saltmaster.example.com # Configure Rackspace using the OpenStack plugin # identity_url: 'https://identity.api.rackspacecloud.com/v2.0/tokens' compute_name: cloudServersOpenStack protocol: ipv4 # Set the compute region: # compute_region: DFW # Configure Rackspace authentication credentials # user: myname tenant: 123456 apikey: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx driver: openstack

 provider parameter in cloud provider definitions was renamed to

 change was made to avoid confusion with the

 provider parameter that is used in cloud profile

 driver to refer to the Salt cloud module that

 provides the underlying functionality to connect to a cloud host, while cloud profiles continue

 provider to refer to provider configurations that you define.